mardim91/devstack/WORKSHOP.rst

 we created with the HEAT component at the section ``Deploy an Instance through HEAT component``.

     - *Detach the Volume from an Instance*
        Panels: Project -> Compute -> Instances

        1. Locate the Instance in which you are going to detach the Volume from
        2. Hit the dropdown button to detach the Volume from the Instance
        3. At the appeared Form select the Volume
        4. Hit *Detach Volume*

     - *Attach the Volume to Heat Instance*
        Panels: Project -> Compute -> Instances

        1. Locate the Instance in which you are going to attach the Volume(server0 instance)
        2. Hit the dropdown button to attach the Volume to the Instance
        3. At the appeared Form select the new Volume
        4. Hit *Attach Volume*

     - *SSH to Heat Instance and mount the Volume*

        1. ssh cirros@<Floating IP> (If you are not already associated a Floating Ip to the instance please do it now.)
        2. .. code-block:: console

            $ sudo mkdir -p /mnt/volume
            $ sudo mount /dev/<name of the new volume> /mnt/volume
            $ sudo cat /mnt/volume/test.txt

        3. In this step you should see the "Hello World" message which you wrote in the section ``Create, Attach and Mount Volume to Instance``
+       4. .. code-block:: console

-      4. sudo umount /mnt/volume
+           $ sudo umount /mnt/volume

        5. Ctrl^D to log-off